Self-interacting quantum electron: Coset transformations vs F.-W.

 I should note two peculiarities of the F.-W. transformations.
 First, these transformations intended to separate ``large" and ``small" components with positive and negative energies.
 This ``large/small" classification is neither unitary nor scale invariant.
-Approximate diagonalization chosen by F.-W. is based on the iteration scheme of the Hamiltonian corrections in moving frame in ``slowness" parameter $\frac{\hbar}{mc}$ that is scale non-invariant.
-However, the relation between two radial functions $R(r)/S(r) = \frac{\alpha}{1-\sqrt{1-\alpha^2}}\approx \frac{e^2}{\hbar c}$ of the ground state $j=1/2, l=0$ of the hydrogen atom \cite{Fermi} gives us the example of the invariant dimensionless combinations.
-Such invariant dimensionless combination is generic with the relation $\pi^1=\frac{mc}{\sqrt{m^2 c^2+P^2}-P}$ functionally coinciding with the local projective coordinates $(\pi^1, \pi^2, \pi^3)$ of free electron in $CP(3)$, i.e. with relative components of bi-spinos of stationary state.
-It is naturally to use these invariant functional variables in order to establish relation between spatial size of extended quantum electron and their energy-momentum distribution.
+The approximate diagonalization chosen by F.-W. is based on the iteration scheme of the Hamiltonian corrections in moving frame in one ``slowness" parameter $\frac{\hbar}{mc}$ that is scale non-invariant.
+However the scale-invariant local projective coordinates $(\pi^1, \pi^2, \pi^3)$ in $CP(3)$ (see below) may be used in order to build local reference frame in which the operator of energy-momentum of the self-interacting electron is ``instantly diagonal".

 Second, partially separated quantum degrees of freedom (spin and charge) and the space-time coordinates lead (under F.-W. transformations) to delocalization of electron as we will discuss below.
 The analysis of the ``delocalization" leads however to some progress in understanding quantum dynamics of electron.